CraftInsights/FastAPIResearchStudy/README.md

 ### 🐨

-> This research project is arranged by Dr. Herbert; a full-time faculty member in the Psychology Department, Faculty of Health
+> This research project was supervised by Dr. Herbert; a full-time faculty member in the Psychology Department, Faculty of Health

 This research project aims to investigate the effectiveness of using Manim animations in educating participants on core statistical concepts.
 The study will focus on concepts that are taught in 2000-level statistics courses at York University:
 1. Central tendency